 1. Find A Peaceful Area

-Like other types of meditation, Bible meditation demands that you remove yourself from the world’s distractions for a period of time to concentrate on the subject at hand.
+Like other types of meditation, Bible meditation demands that you remove yourself from the world’s distractions for a while to concentrate on the subject at hand.
 Meditate when you’re by yourself and won’t be interrupted, such as before or after other household members get up or go to bed.
+When you find a quiet space, the Holy Spirit inclines your heart to hear God, allowing you to praise God and forsake sin.

 In today’s environment, multitasking may appear like a valuable talent, but you will only be able to give one task your full attention while juggling it with another.
 Your capacity to concentrate on God’s Word should increase if you limit your interruptions while doing so.